JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 <note>

-A commit hook supports matching more than one VCS root, but it is highly recommended to limit the matched VCS roots only to those affected by the change generating the event.
+A commit hook supports matching more than one VCS root, but it is highly recommended limiting the matched VCS roots only to those affected by the change generating the event.

 It is recommended to set up a commit hook per a VCS repository.
 In this case on a check-in to some repository, TeamCity will not spend resources trying to find commits in other non-related VCS roots which were also matched by the commit hook.